 PS4.
-Exceptions to Plymouth University Regulations
+Exceptions to University of Plymouth Regulations

-(Note: Plymouth University's Academic Regulations are available internally on the intranet: https://staff.plymouth.ac.uk//extexam/academicregs/intranet.htm) None
+(Note: University of Plymouth's Academic Regulations are available internally on the intranet: https://staff.plymouth.ac.uk//extexam/academicregs/intranet.htm) None

 PS5.
 Programme Aims

 The programme will deliver:

 A1: An informative and challenging programme of study for those wishing to work in business organisations and management.
 It will develop a detailed knowledge and understanding of business organisations, their systems and processes, and the changing environment in which they operate.
 It also allows students to understand the theories, models, frameworks and roles of management and the processes for decision making in Business & Management.